Briallen Hopper: Hard to Love

 In 2019, Hopper published a collection of 21 essays on relationships entitled Hard to Love: Essays and Confessions.
 Writing in the Observer, Lauren LeBlanc called Hard to Love "an incredibly thoughtful examination of the various ways we depend upon others, through an expansive and engaging look at love outside a traditional romantic sphere."
 Rejecting the "single versus partner binary" as the primary question of relationships, Hopper's book instead focuses, in LeBlanc's description, on "the unsung ways that we support and encourage one another."
-Hopper discusses caring for a friend going through chemotherapy, the possibility of single motherhood, and her ambivalence about the 2018 Women's March, among other topics relating to relationships outside of romantic partnership.
+Hopper discusses Spinsterhood, Ivy League sperm banks, online dating, caring for a friend going through chemotherapy, the possibility of single motherhood, and her response to the 2018 Women's March, among other topics relating to relationships outside of romantic partnership.

 Publishers Weekly praised Hopper's style as "a voice that is sophisticated and analytical, but also earnest and eager".
 In the Los Angeles Review of Books, Ellen Wayland-Smith wrote that "what Hopper does so artfully in her work is to disrupt the foregone narrative conclusions imposed on American women," turning away (if not initially by choice) from the "plot-driven love — clocks both nuptial and biological — Hopper learned to let herself float in the immediacy and plotlessness of her friendships."
-Kirkus Reviews named it a Best Memoir of the Year and CBC named it a Best International Nonfiction Book of the Year.
+The collection was a creative nonfiction finalist for the Washington State Book Award; Kirkus Reviews named it a Best Memoir of the Year and CBC named it a Best International Nonfiction Book of the Year.

 Other writing

-Hopper contributed an essay to Meghan O'Rourke’s collection on life in the spring of 2020 during the COVID-19 pandemic, A World Out of Reach.
-Hopper wrote about living in Elmhurst, Queens, a blue-collar neighborhood devastated by the virus.
+In March 2020, during the COVID-19 pandemic, Hopper wrote about living conditions in her home of Elmhurst, Queens, a blue-collar neighborhood devastated by the virus.
+Her essay, "Sirenland," was published as part of The Yale Review's "Pandemic Files", an ongoing series chronicling the pandemic crisis.
+In the essay, Hopper (who lives beside Elmhurst Hospital) details her view of the outbreak from the "center of the center" of the COVID-19 pandemic in New York, watching refrigerator trucks turn into makeshift roaming morgues and watching the state itself become the epicenter of the global pandemic.
+The essay was eventually published as part of Meghan O'Rourke’s collection, A World Out of Reach: Dispatches from Life Under Lockdown.

+Following praise from John Green, Hopper's essay, "Young Adult Cancer Story," a review of The Fault in Our Stars, became the most-viewed essay in the history of the Los Angeles Review of Books.